Buying a car: a buyer's checklist

 - Vehicles covered by warranty include motorcycles, campervans, passenger cars including four-wheel drives, passenger vans that seat eight adult passengers or fewer, station wagons, and other passenger car derivatives with more than one row of forward facing seats.

-- A statutory warranty cannot be waived unless an application has been made to, and approved by, the Commissioner for Consumer Protection at the Department of Commerce.
+- A statutory warranty cannot be waived unless an application has been made to, and approved by, the Commissioner for Consumer Protection at the Department of Mines, Industry Regulation and Safety.
 These applications normally result because of a substantial discount offered by the dealer on the price of the car, in return for you buying it with no warranty.
 Responsibilities under a used car warranty.

 Responsibilities under a used car warranty